AiviaCommunity/PythonForAivia/Recipes/Readme.md

 Information for each recipe can be found in each file, in the header part.

-To dowwnload one recipe, click on its name, then right-click on "Raw" button on the top-right > Save Link As...
+To dowwnload one recipe, click on its name, then click on the download button on the top-right...

 ![](/DRVisionFiles/Snapshots/DownloadPyFile.jpg)